 What Journey are you on?

 Annabel Ruffell believes in the power of each person to make a positive difference in the world.
-She travels to different schools in California giving lectures on her signature Heart Action® – all about how our food choices impact the world around us.
+She travels to different schools in California giving lectures on her signature Heart Action® – all about the importance of educating ourselves about the food we buy and how our choices impact the world around us.
 She is also an artist and you can view her art at annabelruffellart.com.
 To book Annabel contact Annabel@journeyforearth.com.
 She tweets and instagrams @annabelruffell.